How to Make Gold Milk

 Since these ingredients are all natural and with minimal processing, you can follow your natural cravings - as long as they aren't emotionally based.
 Otherwise, once a day is probably enough - before bed is a good time.

 @ Lisa - Warming honey is okay - but not cooking it.
 It depends on the temperature of the milk. @Bhairavi - Great suggestions!

 Where do I get a similar cup?
 It's so nice !

 if raw cow's milk is unavailable where I live, can just organic pasteurized cow's milk be used?

-- sammy, HI, 12-17-12
+- sammy, Honolulu, HI 12-17-12

 Pasteurized cow's milk is simple cooked cow's milk - it will not affect the results of this recipe.
 However, most pasteurized cow's milk tends to homogenized as well.
 Homogenized milk causes digestive problems and should be avoided.